 - Residential accommodations Residential accommodations to treat medical or behavioral health conditions, except when provided in a Hospital, Hospice, Skilled Nursing Facility, or Residential Treatment Center.
-This Exclusion includes procedures, equipment, services, supplies or charges for the following: - Domiciliary care provided in a residential institution, treatment center, halfway house, or school because a Member's own home arrangements are not available or are unsuitable, and consisting chiefly of room and board, even if therapy is included. - Care provided or billed by a hotel, health resort, convalescent home, rest home, nursing home or other extended care facility home for the aged, infirmary, school infirmary, institution providing education in special environments, supervised living or halfway house, or any similar facility or institution. - Services or care provided or billed by a school, Custodial Care center for the developmentally disabled, or outward bound programs, even if psychotherapy is included. - Routine Physicals and Immunizations Physical exams and immunizations required for travel, enrollment in any insurance program, as a condition of employment, for licensing, sports programs, or for other purposes, which are not required by law under the "Preventive Care" benefit. - Services Received Outside of the United States Services rendered by Providers located outside the United States, unless the services are for Emergency Care, and Emergency Ambulance. - Sexual Dysfunction Services or supplies for male or female sexual problems.
+This Exclusion includes procedures, equipment, services, supplies or charges for the following: - Domiciliary care provided in a residential institution, treatment center, halfway house, or school because a Member's own home arrangements are not available or are unsuitable, and consisting chiefly of room and board, even if therapy is included. - Care provided or billed by a hotel, health resort, convalescent home, rest home, nursing home or other extended care facility home for the aged, infirmary, school infirmary, institution providing education in special environments, supervised living or halfway house, or any similar facility or institution. - Services or care provided or billed by a school, Custodial Care center for the developmentally disabled, or outward bound programs, even if psychotherapy is included. - Services or care billed by a program or facility that principally or primarily provides services for individuals with a medical or mental health or substance use disorder diagnosis or condition in an outdoor environment, including wilderness, adventure, outdoor programs or camps, unless Medically Necessary. - Routine Physicals and Immunizations Physical exams and immunizations required for travel, enrollment in any insurance program, as a condition of employment, for licensing, sports programs, or for other purposes, which are not required by law under the "Preventive Care" benefit. - Services Received Outside of the United States Services rendered by Providers located outside the United States, unless the services are for Emergency Care, and Emergency Ambulance. - Sexual Dysfunction Services or supplies for male or female sexual problems.
 This exclusion does not apply to services mandated by federal law. - Special Footwear Footwear that is needed by persons who suffer from foot disfigurement. - Stand-By Charges Stand-by charges of a Physician or other Provider. - Sterilization.
 Services to reverse an elective sterilization. - Surrogate Mother Services Services or supplies for a person not covered under this Plan for a surrogate pregnancy (including, but not limited to, the bearing of a child by another woman for an infertile couple). - Temporomandibular Joint Treatment Fixed or removable appliances which move or reposition the teeth, fillings, or prosthetics (crowns, bridges, dentures). - Travel Costs Mileage, lodging, meals, immunizations, and other Member-related travel costs except as described in this Plan. - Unlisted Services Services not specifically listed in this Plan as Covered Services. - Vein Treatment Treatment of varicose veins or telangiectatic dermal veins (spider veins) by any method (including sclerotherapy or other surgeries) for cosmetic purposes. - Vision Services Vision services not described as Covered Services in this Booklet. - Waived Cost-Shares Out-of-Network For any service for which you are responsible under the terms of this Plan to pay a Copayment, Coinsurance or Deductible, and the Copayment, Coinsurance or Deductible is waived by an Out-of-Network Provider. - Weight Loss Programs Programs, whether or not under medical supervision, unless listed as covered in this Benefit Booklet.